UniversalDependencies/docs/_eme/feat/Contrast.md

 </tr>
 </table>

-`Contrast` indicates contrast when more than one option is available
+`Contrast` indicates contrast when more than one option is available.

 ### <a name="Yes">`Yes`</a>: Yes